ivanNovikau/QSVT_framework/README.md

 https://github.com/ivanNovikau/QSVT_framework/wiki

 ## Run the circuit constructor:
-The circuit constructor, `qc_circuit`, can read one or several `.circuit` files to combine them and calculate the corresponding output state (`qc_circuit` always takes the zero input state).
+The circuit constructor, `qc_circuit`, can read one or several `.circuit` files to combine them into a single quantum circuit and calculate the corresponding output state (`qc_circuit` always takes the zero input state).
 The `qc_circuit` connects the circuits by comparing the register names.
 The program can produce the `.circuit` and `.tex` representations of the resulting circuit.

 ## Run the framework
+The framework, `qsvt`, takes the `.oracle` files of the block-encoded matrix and of the initialization circuit and produces the QSVT (QSP) circuit for the parameters described in the `.qsp` file and using the rotation angles from the `.angles` file(s).

 To run the framework, use the following command

 `[path_to_QSVT_framework]/framework/qsvt [name of oracle] [work-folder with the .qsp file] [case-to-sim]`